Tent Rental in Boston

 The Boston Market

-Boston is one of the more expensive tent rental markets in the US.
-High demand, short season and Northeast labor costs push prices above the national average.
-The season runs May through October, with September and early October being the most popular months — fall foliage drives a significant portion of the wedding market.
+Boston has a high-demand but short tent rental season, running May through October.
+September and early October are the most popular months, with fall foliage driving a significant portion of the wedding market.
 June and September dates book up by the previous December.

 The market has several established companies that have operated for decades, plus newer operations riding the boom in outdoor weddings.
 Most companies serve the full eastern Massachusetts corridor from the North Shore down through the South Shore and out to the Cape.
 Some specialize in specific regions, particularly Cape Cod and the Islands, which have their own logistics challenges.